dnth/timm-flutter-pytorch-lite-blogpost/README.md

-# TIMM at the Edge: Deploying Over 964 PyTorch Models on Android with TorchScript and Flutter
+# PyTorch at the Edge: Deploying Over 964 TIMM Models on Android with TorchScript and Flutter

 ![img](https://dicksonneoh.com/images/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/post_image.gif)

-A companion repo for the blog post [TIMM at the Edge: Deploying Over 964 PyTorch Models on Android with TorchScript and Flutter](https://dicksonneoh.com/portfolio/timm_torchscript_flutter/).
+A companion repo for the blog post [PyTorch at the Edge: Deploying Over 964 TIMM Models on Android with TorchScript and Flutter](https://dicksonneoh.com/portfolio/timm_torchscript_flutter/).

 View Kaggle [notebook](https://www.kaggle.com/code/dnth90/timm-at-the-edge).